hapax/hapax.github.io/assets/teaching.md

 questions, and follow loose
 threads, we often find something amazing lurking in the undergrowth.
 In their own way, these monsters are beautiful.

+#### 2.3.
+Slice of pi* <a id="sec-2-3" name="sec-2-3"></a>

+I will do one more example, unrelated to the MVT, but returning once more to the properties of inverse sine and its derivative.
+The goal is to *do something* with the derivative, rather than simply replacing numbers by letters!
+In particular, I want to introduce infinite series.

 ## 3. Roads to power <a id="sec-3" name="sec-3"></a>